yardsale8/stat110_book/_sources/IntroToData/ComponentsOfData.rst

     * I rated the last movie I streamed online as 3 stars (out of 5 stars).
     * My current phone has 64 GB of flash memory.
-    * This morning I consumed two 20 oz. glasses of iced tea.
+    * This morning I consumed two 20 oz glasses of iced tea.

 In each case, we can think of the description as a measurement on some individual unit.